Vedantvijayhumbe/Iris-color/README.md

 ```

 Now, you should be able to run flask from anywhere.
+4)Run only app.py ,no other py to finally deploy it locally . ignore the warninngs from terminal

 3) to fix the iri.pkl issue create a new fitted model .